maggiejoe/code-quiz/README.md

 * Add more animation for a more exciting user experience
 * Give a high score with two variables, time and accuracy
 * More enhanced styling for a better user experience

+## Contributors
+I'm proud to say that I am the sole contributor of this project

 ## Links